KevinTopollaj/MasterGit/README.md

 > Or you can start it in the background directly using `gitk &`.

 > To commit the changes that you have made you go to 'File>Start git gui' and this will show you the changes that you have made and will let you create a commit.

+## SourceTree

+> It is another UI application for using Git.

+> To install it visit 'https://sourcetreeapp.com/' and then select the 'Download free' button, once it is downloaded you can unzip it and add it to the applications.
+> When you open the application you will follow the steps to set it up and then clone a repository that you want to use with Source Tree App.

+> It will allow you to connect your git account and then clone repositories and create branches, merge, commit, fetch, push, pull.